 What is an AV person?

-An AV person is an event planner who is responsible for setting up and maintaining the audio and video equipment for an event.
-They typically operate the video recorders, projectors, microphones, sound and lighting equipment.
+An AV person is an event planner who is responsible for setting up and maintaining the audio and video recording equipment for an event.
+They typically operate the video recorders, projectors, microphones, sound system and lighting equipment.